rjdpm/anti-samples/README.md

    ./single_class_unlearning.py

-To perform `Multi-Class Unlearning` task on other models and datasets change values of the following variables:
+To perform `Multi-Class Unlearning` task on other models and datasets:

 1. Change the values of the aforementioned desired variables.
 2. Add Execute permission: